DocumentationWebhook interface

 1. Reach out to techsupport@qerko.com.

-• replace Pos-Id with uuidv4 value assigned from “Qerko”
+• Replace the temporary Pos-Id with the uuidv4 value assigned by Qerko.

 7. All set